top of page

 Our Philosophy

-These systems have lost their original intent by become self-fulfilling and self-sufficient.
-This has consequently driven them to be disconnected from their core essence of Common Good across entire value chains, thus resulting in the creation of social and environmental fracture on a massive scale.
-Returning to their original intent (who they are serving, how and why) will naturally realign these systems to the notion of Common Good.
+Economic systems have become disconnected from their original purpose of nurturing Common Good across whole value chains, resulting in social and environmental fracture on a massive scale.
+Returning to their original intent – by remembering who they are serving, how and why – will naturally realign these systems with the Common Good.

-Our organisation’s name and soul is inspired by the original African term, our logo by the Baobab.
+Our organisation’s name and soul is inspired by the original African term, Ubuntu, and by the symbol of the Baobab, known as the tree of life, which is represented in our logo.

 UMBUTU